Premkumarm2002/Rule-Engine-App/README.md

 └── pom.xml

 ```

-# Rule-Engine-App
-Rule Engine with AST enables dynamic rule creation and evaluation based on user attributes like age, department, and income.
-Built with Java and Spring Boot, it features
-a RESTful API and uses MySQL for storage.
-The application handles complex logical expressions efficiently, providing flexibility for eligibility determinations across
-various applications.

-Rule Engine with AST
-Description
-This Rule Engine application allows for dynamic rule creation and evaluation based on user attributes such as age, department, income, and spending.
-Utilizing an
-Abstract Syntax Tree (AST), the application offers a flexible approach to manage complex logical expressions efficiently.

 Features
 Dynamic Rule Management: Create and evaluate rules using a simple syntax.
 RESTful API: Access endpoints for rule management and evaluation.